- 1 Why is KitchenAid such a popular brand?

 - 3 Why are stand mixers so expensive?

-Some of us settled for a hand mixer, others snag a deal on a budget stand mixer.
-What most of us really want, however, is a top-of-the-range KitchenAid.
+Some might settle for a basic hand mixer, others might snag a deal on a budget stand mixer, but what most of us really want is the mighty KitchenAid stand mixer.

-It isn’t just their range of stand mixers that come with a heavy price tag either.
-Most of their other household appliances aren’t exactly budget-friendly either.
+It isn’t just their range of stand mixers that come with a heavy price tag though.
+Most of their other household appliances aren’t exactly what you would call “budget-friendly” either.

 Why is KitchenAid such a popular brand?

-KitchenAid appliances boast a robust build quality that ensures your appliances will last for years to come.
-Not to mention that the world-class engineering and the strong motor systems that make them highly efficient work mixing machines.
+KitchenAid appliances are renowned for their robust build quality, guaranteeing reliable performance for years, if not decades, to come.
+Not to mention the world-class engineering, elegant design and strong electric motors that make them highly efficient mixing machines.

 Why is the KitchenAid mixer so expensive?